mhShohan/full-stack-dev/git-guidance/README.md

   ```

+## Basic Steps to contribute

+- Implement new features, create a new branch with name of that feature, select/add all files relate that feature.
+- Create and issue on github by assigning own-self and labels
+- `git commit -m ""` and `git push origin branch_name`
+- Create a pull request

 ## Things to DO or NOT to DO

 - Don't commit directly to `main` branch.
 That's totally forbidden and risky.
 You have to create a new branch for every new feature.